HL7/cql/input/pages/09-b-cqlreference.md

 **Description:**

 The <span class="id">GeometricMean</span> operator returns the geometric mean of the non-null elements in the source.
-Geometric mean is defined as the N^th^ root of the geometric product of the elements.
+Geometric mean is defined as the N<sup>th</sup> root of the geometric product of the elements.
 In other words:

 ``` cql
 GeometricMean(X) = Power(Product(X), 1 / Count(X))